JEJodesty/presidential_candidate_tweet_topic_analysis/README.md

 #####Step 8: Discovered word relations with Google's Word2Vec

+#####This repository contains an IPython Notebook providing a walkthrough of my project I delivered at Metis

 #####Appendix:
 ######Topic Model
 A topic model is a type of statistical model for discovering abstract "topics" occurring in a collection of text documents [[1]](https://en.wikipedia.org/wiki/Topic_model).
 A "topic" consists of a cluster of words that frequently occur together [[2]](http://mallet.cs.umass.edu/topics.php).
 These "topics" represent embedded thematic structures within unlabeled text documents [[2]](http://mallet.cs.umass.edu/topics.php) [[3]](https://www.cs.princeton.edu/~blei/topicmodeling.html).
 Using contextual clues, topic models can connect words with similar meaning, and distinguish between uses of words with multiple meanings [[3]](https://www.cs.princeton.edu/~blei/topicmodeling.html).
 Topic Modeling helps us develop new ways to search, browse, and summarize large archives of texts [[3]](https://www.cs.princeton.edu/~blei/topicmodeling.html).